spexod/Portal/README.md

 *Cloning and Running SpExSever*
-With your command line environment setup, and the correct privileges to clone the various github repositories and/or docker images, the process is meant to be streamed lined with a script, SpExServer/init.sh.
+With your command line environment setup, and the correct privileges to clone the various GitHub repositories and/or docker images, the process is meant to be streamed lined with a script, SpExServer/init.sh.

 For Git-Bash, `sudo` is not needed in Git-Bash  and the neither is the `chmod 744`